 - Waikato DHB is governed by a board of up to 11 members.

-- There are two sub-committees which include invited members as well as members of the board (Performance Monitoring Committee, and Health Strategy Committee).
+- There are two main sub-committees which include invited members as well as members of the board (Community and Public Health Advisory Committee, and Hospitals Advisory Committee).
 Read more about the board and committees .

 - The chief executive reports to the board.

 - Waikato DHB has a relationship with iwi within our health district through an Iwi Māori Council.
 Read more about the Iwi Māori Council.

 - Waikato DHB has a Consumer Council, which works in partnership with the DHB to provide a consumer perspective, help shape health services and make sure they meet the needs of Waikato communities.

 - Waikato DHB has an internal Clinical Governance Board of senior clinicians, professional leaders and clinical service managers.
 It reports through the chief executive.

 Waikato District Health Board (DHB) is one of 20 district health boards in New Zealand.
 District health boards are responsible for providing or funding the provision of health services in their district.

 Waikato DHB serves a population of more than 390,000 and covers more than 21,000km2.
 It stretches from northern Coromandel to close to Mt Ruapehu in the south, and from Raglan on the west coast to Waihi on the east.

 The principal iwi (Māori tribal groups) in the Waikato DHB district are Hauraki, Ngāti Maniapoto, Ngāti Raukawa, and Waikato.
 Ngāti Tūwharetoa and Whanganui iwi groups also reside within the district, and a significant number of Māori living here affiliate to iwi outside the district.